artiquare/cognitive-agentic-architecture/layers/05-observability-layer.md

 You can’t trust what you can’t trace.
 The Observability & Evaluation Layer ensures every agent decision, action, and failure is inspectable — not just during development, but in real-world operations.

+- **Purpose**: A cross-cutting layer that provides insight into all other layers.
+It is not sequential but has hooks into Execution, State, and Behavior.
+- **Components**: Full trace capture, step introspection, evaluation hooks, runtime debugging, and semantic metrics.
+- **Principle Embodied**: Observable Everything, Composable Error Handling.
+- Full trace capture and step introspection
+- Evaluation hooks and runtime debugging
+- Replayability and semantic metrics

 ## Key Characteristics

 ### 🔍 Step-by-Step Execution Traces